Tax Tax Advice

 6. Magazine subscriptions, professional journals and business books

-Provided a book, magazine or journal is relevant to a business’s trading activities then the cost is usually tax deductible.
+Provided a book, magazine or journal is incurred wholly and exclusively for the purposes of the trade and is directly relevant to the business’s activities, the cost is usually allowable.
 For example, a marketing consultancy could deduct the cost of buying Permission Marketing by Seth Godin, receiving a weekly copy of Marketing Week and subscribing to the Journal of Marketing, but is unlikely to get away with deducting the cost of a subscription to Playboy or Top Gear magazine (unless the company has clients in the adult entertainment or automotive industry, of course!).

 What's it worth?
 Many small business owners fail to claim tax deductions for business books, magazines and journals, but they could represent a tax saving of around £80 a year for a typical SME in London (based on one weekly magazine subscription and the purchase of 10 business books each year).
 If you need help or advice on ensuring you understand what's permitted or not in terms of deductible expenditure for tax get in contact with us.
 We would also love to talk to you about our efficient, online accounting, tax, payroll and vat services.